modmail-dev/modmail-docs/installation/railway.md

 ## Costs

-Railway is no longer free.
 Their lowest plan starts at $5 per month.
 Visit the [pricing](https://railway.app/pricing) page for the up-to-date pricing info.

 ## Fork our GitHub repositories